KaiNorberg/PatchworkOS/README.md

 ### `ls`

 Reads the contents of a directory to stdout.
+A mounted path will be underlined.

 ```bash
 # Prints the contents of mydir.